The Greatest Battle Lies Within

 The guardian’s warning, echoing in his mind, whispering past on a brief, gentle breeze.

 The man extended his gloved hand again, cold eyes boring into the knight’s face with an intensity that held no distain, no taunting, no threat.
 “I’m no enemy, Sir Dargan.
 I won’t stop you from reaching the tower.
 I’ll help you more than anyone else can.
 Join me.
 Step into who you were made to be.
 Stop wasting your strength in serving the king, trying to regain his favor and your lost honor, and serve yourself.
-Surely you don’t want to rescue the maiden only to give her up to the prince.
-Complete the quest for yourself and reap its rewards.
-For yourself.”
+Surely you don’t want to rescue the maiden only to give her up to the prince.”

 Sir Dargan swallowed and averted his gaze, clamping his eyes shut.

 But the man kept going, words softening.
 “Come, sir knight.
 Complete the quest for yourself and reap its rewards.
 For yourself.
+You are the one who has earned it.
 No one will be greater than us.
 No one will be able to stop us.
 Not the king, not the prince, not the other knights.”

 Sir Dargan’s heart thundered in his ears.
 His eyes opened half against his will and glanced up, locking on the hand—his hand—extended toward him, offering him the world.